People > Faculty & Postdoctoral associates

 Francisco Pereira

-is a postdoctoral assistant at the Center for the Study of Brain, Mind and Behaviour of the Princeton Neuroscience Institute.
+is a research scientist at Siemens Corporate Technology, working on neuro- and medical imaging.
 Previously he was a Ph.D. candidate in the Computer Science Department at CMU and the Center for the Neural Basis of Cognition, working in collaboration with the Center for Cognitive Brain Imaging.
 He is interested in the application of machine learning techniques to the analysis of fMRI data and their use in building better cognitive models.
 He sees this as a stepping stone in the path to the creation of Artificial Intelligence.
 Francisco has a B.Sc. in Computer Science from the University of Porto, Portugal.

 Mitchell T., Hutchinson R., Just M., Newman S., Niculescu S., Pereira F., Wang X. (2002).
 Machine Learning of fMRI Virtual Sensors of Cognitive States.
 Functional Neuroimaging workshop at Neural Information Processing Systems.